markets/awesome-ruby/README.md

 * [LinkThumbnailer](https://github.com/gottfrois/link_thumbnailer) - Ruby gem that generates thumbnail images and videos from a given URL.
 Much like popular social website with link preview.
 * [Mechanize](https://github.com/sparklemotion/mechanize) - Mechanize is a ruby library that makes automated web interaction easy.
 * [MetaInspector](https://github.com/jaimeiniesta/metainspector) - Ruby gem for web scraping purposes.
+* [Spidr](https://github.com/postmodern/spidr) - A versatile Ruby web spidering library that can spider a site, multiple domains, certain links or infinitely.
+Spidr is designed to be fast and easy to use.
 * [Upton](https://github.com/propublica/upton) - A batteries-included framework for easy web-scraping.
 * [Wombat](https://github.com/felipecsl/wombat) - Web scraper with an elegant DSL that parses structured data from web pages.